 The ESOO also includes projects that are classified as Committed.
-Committed projects are those classified as 'Advanced' and have commenced construction.
-Advanced projects meet all of AEMO's commitment criteria except for either the Components or Planning criteria.
+Committed projects are those that meet all of AEMO's commitment criteria except for either the Contracts or Planning criteria, and have commenced construction.
 The commercial use date for all Committed projects is the later of: